What would I do differently if I was starting from scratch?

 I should have done that sooner.

-By the way, that “friend” is Jake.
+By the way, that “good friend” is Jake.
 You can watch his Break Into Web success story here.

 Those are my big 3 “do-overs” I wish I had.
 In the podcast link below, the designers talk about what they would have different during their start.
 Just click the image…